-One of this program's main objectives is to expand access to global health teaching with a strong focus on the principles, standards, and experiences with humanitarian medical interventions.
-In order to achieve this, we provide a hybrid teaching model-a common online platform and webinars, which provide access to expert faculty from all over the world and Parasitology training for students done at our collaborating institutions - Infectious diseases training and research center, Christian Medical College, Vellore Faculty of Health Sciences, Manipal Academy of Higher Education, Manipal, Jawaharlal Institute of Postgraduate Medical Education and Research, Puducherry (JIP-MER, Puducherry), National Institute of Communicable Diseases, Johannesburg, South Africa, the London School of Hygiene and Tropical Medicine, London, UK and the University Medical Centre, Amsterdam, Netherlands.
+The main objective of this programme is to provide equitable access to global health teaching with a strong focus on the principles and standards espoused by humanitarian medical interventions and the lived experiences of the aid workers and the populations they serve.
+To achieve this, we provide a hybrid teaching model-a common online platform and webinars, which provide access to expert faculty from all over the world and laboratory training for students at our collaborating institutions - Infectious diseases training and research center, Christian Medical College, Vellore Faculty of Health Sciences, Manipal Academy of Higher Education, Manipal, Jawaharlal Institute of Postgraduate Medical Education and Research, Puducherry (JIP-MER, Puducherry), National Institute of Communicable Diseases, Johannesburg, South Africa, the London School of Hygiene and Tropical Medicine, London, UK and the University Medical Centre, Amsterdam, Netherlands.